 Big Bad: Mundus, being King of Hell, is indubitably the Biggest Bad of all.
 However, the other titles have featured human (or demi-human) villains.
 Lampshaded in the second novel, where Chen declares that "I should announce my presence like the big bad boss that I am!"

 Blade Run: The Shadow enemies in the first game will sometimes attack by extending long spikes from their body, which then stay out for a few moments.
 While they're out, the player can stand on them, as seen here at around 1:50.

 Nero does it literally on the sword that was originally attached to a statue of Sparda when he first battles Dante in the early cutscenes of 4.
 Sadly, no gameplay usage.

 Blob Monster: Nightmare and Mundus' true form in 1, Argosax the Chaos in 2, Arkham in 3.

-Nero from the fourth game can block attacks by meeting them with his Power Fist the Devil Bringer.
-Blocking all sorts of attacks, giant spears, massive demons and even punches from the Savior.
+Nero from the fourth game can block attacks by meeting them with his Power Fist, the Devil Bringer.
+This is capable of blocking all sorts of attacks, giant spears, massive demons, and even punches from the Savior.